FCS 340 - Marriage and Family Relations 3 » Spring 2019 » Chapter 10 Quiz

 C. Unlike in a passive-congenial marriage, spouses in a total marriage maintain separate activities and interests.

-D. Unlike in a passive-congenial marriage, spouses in a total marriage thrive on their incompatibility.
+D. Unlike in a total marriage, spouses in a passive-congenial marriage have a low emotional investment in the marriage.

 Question #9